-The course aims to provide students with an understanding of the extensive role played by evangelicalism and the Pentecostal and charismatic movements in shaping American Christianity and society.
-As a result the student will acquire a better understanding of American and world religious developments and be able to place related contemporary issues of religion and society in historical context.
+- A. Understand the extensive role played by evangelicalism and the Pentecostal and charismatic movements in shaping American Christianity and society. - B. Acquire a better understanding of American and world religious developments and be able to place related contemporary issues of religion and society in historical context.